maximeraafat/BlenderNeRF/README.md

 * Keep `AABB` as tight as possible to the scene scale, higher values will slow down training
 * If the reconstruction quality appears blurry, start by adjusting `AABB` while keeping it a power of 2
 * Avoid adjusting the camera focal lengths during the animation, the vanilla NeRF methods do not support multiple focal lengths
+* Avoid extreme focal lengths, values between 30 mm and 70 mm work well in practice
+* A `Vertical` camera sensor fit sometimes leads to distorted NeRF volumes, avoid it if possible

 ## How to run NeRF